soundpress/RulesOfNYC/docs/c04/index.rst

       (vii) For construction-related consulting services, in the event that the agency has chosen to negotiate a fair and reasonable price with the top-ranked proposer, if such a fee is not successfully negotiated, the agency may conclude such negotiations, and enter into negotiations with the next ranked vendor(s), as necessary.

-   (6) Contract proposals from certified M/WBEs for purchase of goods and standard services.
-Proposals submitted by certified M/WBEs in a group for which there is a goal established pursuant to section 6-129 of the New York City Administrative Code must, except with the permission of the CCPO, be provided one of following quantitative preferences, as determined by the ACCO:
+   (6) Contract proposals from vendors that are M/WBEs or State-certified M/WBEs for the purchase of goods, and standard and professional services except for construction-related consulting services.
+Proposals submitted by such M/WBEs or State-certified M/WBEs must, except with the approval of the CCPO, be provided one of following quantitative preferences, as determined by the ACCO:

-      (i) Ten percent (10%) of the total technical points; or
+      (i) Ten percent (10%), or such other percentage approved by the CCPO, of the total technical points earned in the evaluation of the proposal; or

-      (ii) If such proposal's score was above a minimum threshold for quality on the weighted criteria as established in the solicitation, either a price preference of ten percent (10%) or a point preference of ten percent (10%) of the total technical points in the evaluation of its proposal, as to be determined by the ACCO.
+      (ii) If such proposal's score was above a minimum threshold set forth in the RFP for quality on the weighted criteria as established in the solicitation, either a price preference of ten percent (10%), or such other percentage approved by the CCPO, or a point preference of ten percent (10%) of the total technical points earned in the evaluation of its proposal, or such other percentage approved by the CCPO, as to be determined by the ACCO.

+   The point or price preference percentage, if any, shall be included in the RFP.

 (h) Construction-related services.